marcellomontemagno/marcellomontemagno.github.io/_posts/2016-03-01-the-four-rules-of-simple-design.md

 ### Good Design?

-The idea of "good design" can often lead to a feeling THE BEST design exists, unfortunately this is just not true.
+The idea of "good design" can often lead to the feeling that THE BEST design exists, unfortunately this is just not true.
 There are always more than one design that works well, is to look at things from a comparison point of view that lead to discover what makes a design "better" for the problem we have to solve.

 ### So what make a design "better" than another?